borismus/smus.com/content/posts/2022/ai-note-garden-linker/index.md

 2. As you write, periodically calculate this note's embeddings and compare them to the rest of the corpus
 3. Surface relevant but as yet unlinked notes and their similarity scores in a sidebar

-Wanna build it?
+Wanna build it together?
 I promise to cheer you on from the sidelines!
 Drop me a line.